latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 Historically, many large weight copiers used an optimized strategy which we can call the stake-weighted averaging attack, that actually gives them *higher* returns than any single honest validator:

-1. **Read the current weight matrix**: Weight copiers wait for weights to be publicly revealed.
+1. Weight copiers wait for weights to be publicly revealed.
-2. **Calculate stake-weighted consensus**: They compute what Yuma Consensus will calculate as the "center" of opinion.
+2. They compute what weights they can submit that Yuma Consensus will judge as maximally in consensus, by giving the stake-weighted median of validators' weight scores for each miner.
 See [Glossary: Consensus Score](../resources/glossary#consensus-score).
-3. **Submit consensus-matching weights**: By submitting weights that match the predicted consensus, they maximize their vtrust (validator trust score).
+3. By submitting weights that match the predicted consensus, they maximize their vtrust (validator trust score).
-4. **Earn maximum dividends**: Higher vtrust → higher dividends per TAO staked → higher APY.
+4. Higher vtrust → higher dividends per TAO staked → higher APY.

 This works because in Yuma Consensus, validators are rewarded based on how well their weights align with the emerging consensus.
 By calculating the stake-weighted median, weight copiers can predict consensus better than any individual honest validator who might have some disagreement with others.
 As a result, optimized weight copiers achieve higher validator dividends per stake than honest validators, making weight copying more profitable than honest work.